katiehuangx/8-Week-SQL-Challenge/Case Study #4 - Data Bank/B. Customer Transactions.md

 **- What percentage of customers increase their opening month’s positive closing balance by more than 5% in the following month?**

-- Use LEAD() function to query the following month's balances and then filter to select records with 1st month and 2nd month balances only.
+- Use `LEAD()` function to query the following month's balances and, then filter to select records with 1st month and 2nd month balances only.
 - Also, filter for `next_balance` with positive balances only.
 - We must exclude negative balances from the results because a higher negative balance in the following month does not represent an increase in balances and could mispresent our answer as the percentage of variance would still result in a positive percentage.